East Maitland

 East Maitland faces significant health challenges, according to AreaSearch's assessment.

-The area has a higher rate of private health cover at approximately 52%, compared to the average SA2 area.
+The area has a higher rate of private health cover at approximately 52% compared to the average SA2 area (~6,352 people).
 Mental health issues and arthritis are the most common medical conditions, affecting 12.3% and 10.3% of residents respectively.
-However, 60.4% of residents claim to be completely clear of medical ailments, slightly lower than the 63.3% across Rest of NSW.
-The working-age population in East Maitland has notably high chronic condition rates.
-The area has a lower proportion of seniors aged 65 and over at 20.6%, compared to the 23.4% in Rest of NSW.
-Health outcomes among seniors in East Maitland are broadly in line with national rankings.
+Conversely, 60.4% of residents report having no medical ailments, slightly lower than the 63.3% reported across Regional NSW.
+The working-age population in East Maitland experiences notable health challenges with higher chronic condition rates.
+The area has a lower proportion of seniors aged 65 and over at 20.6%, compared to the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.

 Frequently Asked Questions - Health